kareem-hussien/travian-whispers/DOCKER.md

 2. Change default credentials in the `.env` file
 3. Use a reverse proxy like Nginx with SSL for production deployments
 4. Consider using Docker Secrets for sensitive information in production

-## Advanced Configuration

-For advanced setups like multi-node deployments, load balancing, or high availability, refer to the Docker Swarm and Docker Compose documentation.